Expedition 58/59 Crew

 Missions: Oleg has been on three space missions, during which he spent a total of 533 days in space and went on three spacewalks (18 hours and 31 minutes).

-April 8 to October 24, 2008: He took part in his first space mission, which lasted 199 days long, with cosmonaut Sergei Volkov.
+April 8 to October 24, 2008: He took part in his first space mission, which lasted 199 days, with cosmonaut Sergei Volkov.
 On the ISS, they joined NASA astronaut Garrett Reisman for the first part of their mission, and Greg Chamitoff for the second part.
 Oleg performed two spacewalks, totalling 12 hours and 16 minutes.

-December 21, 2011 to July 1, 2012: He went into orbit for the second time, as Soyuz commander, Expedition 30 flight engineer and Expedition 31 ISS Commander.
+December 21, 2011 to July 1, 2012: He went into orbit for the second time, as Soyuz commander, Expedition 30 flight engineer and Expedition 31 ISS commander.
 His crew consisted of astronauts Don Pettit (NASA) and André Kuipers (ESA).
 Oleg spent 193 days in space and performed a spacewalk that lasted 6 hours and 15 minutes.

 July 23 to December 11, 2015: Oleg travelled to space for the third time and acted as Soyuz commander and ISS flight engineer.
 His crewmembers were Kimiya Yui (JAXA) and Kjell Lindgren (NASA).
 His mission lasted 142 days.